kambojankit/kambojankit.github.io/_tut-java/01-overview.md

 ## Pre-Requisites

-We assume that target audience has some programming knowledge and know how to write basic programs in any language e.g C, C++ etc.
+This tutorial is targeted towards the group attending online/classroom training in Java.
+However a person with basic programming knowledge in language like C, C++ etc, should be able to follow through without any supervision.

+In case you are interested in attending the training, please contact-us through e-mail.

 ## Java: What's In a Word

+The first question that comes in most of our minds is: _'What is Java?'_.
+Most of us, do have an answer though partially correct.
-_'Well, its a programming language'_, thats what this word bring up in most of our minds.
+_'Java, is a programming language'_, thats what we initially think of.
 But, Java is not only a Programming Language.
-More than a language and Java is a *Platform*, with a rich set of Libraries, an Execution Environment, reusable code API etc.
+More than a language, Java is a *Platform*, with a rich set of Libraries, an Execution Environment, reusable code API etc.

 > Java is a whole *Platform*, with a huge library, containing lots of reusable code, and an execution environment that provides services such as security, portability across operating systems and automatic garbage collection. - Cay S. Horstmann